Child benefits in the United Kingdom: Child Benefit

+New Labour oversaw the biggest increase in child benefit in UK history, with over 7.2 million mothers and 12.8 million children benefitting from a 25% rise above inflation.
+This rise in child benefit directly contributed to the lifting of over 1.8 million children out of poverty.

 Rates increased again in line with inflation until 2010, since which time they have been frozen.

-Effective from 7 January 2013, Child Benefit, a universal benefit since its introduction, became means tested - those earning more than £50,000 per year would have part of their benefit withdrawn, and if earning over £60,000, would receive nothing at all.
-The charge was based on individual, not household income, hence a household of two earners each earning £50,000 would receive full child benefit, while a single-earner household earning £60,000 would receive none.
+Effective from 7 January 2013, Child Benefit, a universal benefit since its introduction, became means tested – those earning more than £50,000 per year would have part of their benefit withdrawn, and if earning over £60,000, would receive nothing at all.
+This high income child benefit charge (HICBC) was based on individual, not household income, hence a household of two earners each earning £50,000 would receive full child benefit, while a single-earner household earning £60,000 would receive none.
 However, the reduction or elimination for higher-earners does not take the form of a reduced weekly child benefit amount but rather the state is reimbursed by the higher earner via a tax charged on the higher earner (or if in a couple where both parties earn over £50,000 then the person earning the higher amount) in the amount that they were overpaid over the course of the previous year.
 Couples can choose to "opt out" of child benefit if they estimate that this would be easier than paying back the overpaid amount each year.

+Vitally, at this time the optional registration for child benefit is linked to the government's contribution of National Insurance credits towards the pension of the parent who is the child's primary carer.
+If not registered for child benefit, National Insurance contributions would not be made.
+This information was not on the gov.uk website at the time of these changes and was added at a later date.

+In the summer of 2023 it was announced that a new way of paying the charge would be available via a person's PAYE tax code.
+This process will be in place from summer 2025.